 There are law firms that doubt the function of email marketing in the legal sector, while others swear by it.
 The truth of the matter is that a targeted marketing campaign can bring in just the right type of customer.
 And a targeted email marketing campaign can also bring an impressive ROI:

 Now, law firms do use emails daily.
 But do they use marketing emails in a structured, comprehensive way that will bring in more leads?

 And if the answer is no, how can law firms leverage the power of email marketing to nurture their leads and have a successful business overall without breaking the bank?

 Why Do Law Firms and Legal Businesses Need Email Marketing?

-Through tools like stellar A/B testing, segmentation and personalization for your email list, or even tools to create an ideal subject line or tools to nail your reporting, email marketing can help law firms reach more prospects and create a fantastic customer experience.
+Through tools like stellar A/B testing, segmentation and personalization for your email list, or even AI writing tools to create an ideal subject line or tools to nail your reporting, email marketing can help law firms reach more prospects and create a fantastic customer experience.

 Generally speaking, the above features are amongst the most sought-after ones in email marketing and marketing automation platforms.
 Most marketers focus on them when they’re looking for an alternative to Mailchimp – or an email marketing platform in general – that can help them take their law firm to the next level.

 In general, email marketing and marketing automation platforms can help with the following:

 - Scoring more leads.
 Law firms do need leads to function, not to mention that they need to nurture said leads.
 Email marketing and marketing automation can help save the time to look up customers’ email address and create a sales funnel that will help law firms engage and follow up with prospects.